-Since that time, my love of fiber has expanded to include felting three dimensional objects, braiding, and dyeing.
+My love of fiber has expanded to include felting three dimensional objects, braiding, and dyeing.
 I dye many of the fibers or yarns that I work with, both cellulose (cotton, rayon, etc.) and protein (wool, silk).
 I use painterly techniques in my dyeing, a magical process to me.

 My work is a reflection of the feelings I have about nature.
-The ecological science that was at the heart of my career informs these feelings, but does not produce through me realistic, accurate images of natural forms.
-Rather, I appreciate the incredibly complex processes that are going on at all biological levels….. within cells, individual organisms, biological communities, ecosystems, and our home, the Earth…. and interpret these through color, texture, and form.
+The ecological science that was at the heart of my career informs these feelings, but does not result in realistic, accurate images of natural forms.
+I’m often drawn to inconspicuous things in nature….lichens, mosses, fungi, stones, tree bark…. things that are banished from manicured lawns and perfect gardens …. and interpret these through color, texture, and form.